GLOSSARY OF INSURANCE TERMS

 Lloyd’s of London – association offering membership in various syndicates of wealthy individuals organized for the purpose of writing insurance for a particular hazard.

-Loan-backed Securities – pass-through certificates, collateralized mortgage obligations (CMOs), and other securitized loans not included in structured securities where payment of interest and/or principal is directly proportional to the interest and/or principal received by the issuer from the mortgage pool or other underlying securities.
+Loan-backed Securities – pass-through certificates, collateralized mortgage obligations (CMOs), and other securitized loans not included in structured securities where payment of interest and/or principal is directly proportional to the interest and/or principal received the issuer from the mortgage pool or other underlying securities.

 Long Duration Contracts – contracts, excluding financial guaranty contracts, mortgage guaranty contracts and surety contracts, that fulfill both of the following conditions: (1) the contract term is greater than or equal to thirteen months and (2) the insurer can neither cancel nor increase the premium during the contract term.